vexide/website/src/content/blog/life-of-a-user-program.md

 Looking at the log left by our build suggests that the linker left us with `vexcode-test.elf`.
 [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) is a pretty standard binary executable format for both embedded and non-embedded devices, so it makes sense that it'd be used on the V5.

-But hey what's with that `vexcode-test.bin` file then?
-Well the brain actually doesn't execute ELFs.
+> Hey what's the deal with that `vexcode-test.bin` file?

+Well the brain actually doesn't run ELFs in their unmodified state.
 It expects programs to be uploaded as raw binary, so after compiling that ELF file, VEX tosses it through a tool called `objcopy` that strips out all of the ELF metadata stuff leaving only the loadable sections containing instructions and data.

 ![VEXCode's build process](/blog/vexcode-build-process.png)

+> [!TIP]
 > BIN files are the Brain's concept of an "executable".
 They contain your user program's compiled CPU instructions that will be executed on CPU1 once loaded by VEXos.

 ## Digging a little deeper...